sagesteppe/Nest-Cells-Leaves-ID/README.md

 This was a fun project trying to make data driven keys.
 The leaf measurements for both *Solidago* and *Erigeron* were made in the field, with most *Morella* measurements originating from randomly selected herbaria records.
 The scripts detail randomly selecting *Morella* specimens, and comparing some of the traits.
+Knowledge of which plant species are used derive from M. Mesler and students.

 ## Key Distinguishing *Megachile wheeleri* Nest Cell Materials